Meet the Faculty of Education

 Professor Liz Mackinlay is an eclectic scholar, having experience in Indigenous education, music ethnography and feminist issues.

-Chair of Discipline (Initial Teacher Education)
+Chair of Discipline (Secondary)

 Man smiling at camera